iamcdonald/ibm_db-issue/README.md

 `npm run test` will
 - create and start a db2 database with a single table in it with a auto generated id column and a blob field;
-- run a test within another docker container running node 8 against this db with both debug settings on (node and bindings).
+- run the tests within another docker container running node 8 against this db with both debug settings on (node and bindings).
 - stop the db2 instance

 `npm run deps:start`